mdashraful24/dr-mak-client/README.md

-# Dr. MAK Client
+# Dr. Leo Clinical Management System

 <div align="center">
   <img height="500" src="https://drive.google.com/uc?export=view&id=1_amwLQREZtzbUBTwAap0UOOe8aCIdvYV" />
 </div>

-**Dr. MAK Clinical Management System**, a full-featured digital platform designed for a doctor's chamber where the doctor can manage and track patient records, appointments, treatment history, and clinic workflows., a professional medical portfolio and appointment management interface designed for a neurosurgeon.
+**Dr. Leo Clinical Management System**, a full-featured digital platform designed for a doctor's chamber where the doctor can manage and track patient records, appointments, treatment history, and clinic workflows., a professional medical portfolio and appointment management interface designed for a neurosurgeon.
 The project is built with modern React tooling, performance-focused architecture, and scalable UI components.

 ---